tupl-tufts/rdl/README.md

 * `o.type_cast(t)` returns a new object that delegates all methods to `o` but that will be treated by RDL as if it had type `t`.
 For example, `x = "a".type_cast('nil')` will make RDL treat `x` as if it had type `nil`, even though it's a `String`.

-* `rdl_nowrap`, if called at the top-level of a class, tells RDL to record contracts and types for methods in that class but *not* enforce them.
+* `rdl_nowrap`, if called at the top-level of a class, causes RDL to behave as if `wrap: false` were passed to all `type`, `pre`, and `post` calls in the class.
 This is mostly used for the core and standard libraries, which have trustworthy behavior hence enforcing their types and contracts is not worth the overhead.

 * `rdl_query` prints information about types; see below for details.